French cuisine: Roussillon, Languedoc, and Cévennes

 Restaurants are popular in the area known as Le Midi.
 Oysters come from the Étang de Thau, to be served in the restaurants of Bouzigues, Mèze, and Sète.
 Mussels are commonly seen here in addition to fish specialties of Sète, bourride, tielles and rouille de seiche.

 In the Languedoc jambon cru, sometimes known as jambon de montagne is produced.
 High quality Roquefort comes from the brebis (sheep) on the Larzac plateau.

-The Les Cévennes area offers mushrooms, chestnuts, berries, honey, lamb, game, sausages, pâtés and goat cheeses.
+The Cévennes area offers mushrooms, chestnuts, berries, honey, lamb, game, sausages, pâtés and goat cheeses.
 Catalan influence can be seen in the cuisine here with dishes like brandade made from a purée of dried cod wrapped in mangold leaves.
 Snails are plentiful and are prepared in a specific Catalan style known as a cargolade.
 Wild boar can be found in the more mountainous regions of the Midi.